jaclynpgh/CS492_Journal_App/README.md

 # CS 492 Project 4 Journal

-A program that models a journal, enabling users to create journal entries, which have a title, body, date and rating.
+A program that models a journal, enabling users to create journal entries, which have a title, body, date, and rating.

 ## Description